Microchip-MPLAB-Harmony/core_apps_sam_e70_s70_v70_v71/apps/driver/i2c_eeprom/at24/at24_eeprom_read_write/readme.md

 ## Description

-- This example uses the AT24 driver to communicate with I2C based On-Board AT24MAC402 series EEPROMs to perform write and read operations in Bare-Metal environment.
+- This example uses the AT24 driver to read and write from I2C based On-Board AT24MAC402 series EEPROMs.

 ## Downloading and building the application